Book Design

 Skills Quark Xpress, Photoshop and art direction

 The client wanted Asian Flavours to look like a contemporary cooking book.
 Their initial plan was to reuse photography from their back catalogue of cookbooks.
-I argued that it would be more consistent to maintain one style of photography throughout the book.
+I argued it would be more consistent to maintain one style of photography throughout the book.
 It would make the book look modern and add value.

 Olly Smith's Eat & Drink